eunicegigijacob/groceries-api/README.md

 ---

-## 🚀 Suggested Improvements
+## 🚀 Improvements

-To enhance this API further, consider implementing the following:
+To further enhance this API, I propose the following improvements, categorized by focus area:

+### 👤 User Management

+- Complete the User Controller by adding user-focused endpoints to enable comprehensive management of user profiles and related operations.
+- Implement pagination on applicable endpoints to efficiently handle large datasets and improve response performance.

-### 🔒 Security
+### 🔒 Security Enhancements

-- Rate limiting with `@nestjs/throttler`
+- Implement rate limiting using `@nestjs/throttler` to protect against brute-force attacks and API abuse.

-- Password reset flow via email
+- Develop a secure password reset flow via email, incorporating time-limited and single-use tokens.

-- Refresh token support
+- Introduce refresh token support to enable secure, long-lived user sessions with token rotation and revocation mechanisms.

+### ✅ Testing and Quality Assurance

+- Extend test coverage by including comprehensive unit and integration tests for all services and repositories to ensure robustness and maintainability.

-### 📊 Observability
+### 📊 Observability and Monitoring

-- Enable detailed request logging (already using `morgan`)
+- Enable detailed request logging using `morgan`, with customization to capture relevant request and response metadata while safeguarding sensitive information.

-- Integrate with services like Sentry or LogRocket
+- Integrate error tracking and monitoring tools such as Sentry or LogRocket to gain deeper insights into application performance and user experience issues.